Radius of convergence in lattice QCD at finite $\mu_B$ with rooted staggered fermions: Introduction

 The lack of a Lee-Yang polynomial is not the only problem afflicting rooted staggered fermions at finite $\mu_B$.
 Unlike at $\mu_B=0$, where one can simply take the real positive root of the real positive determinant, at finite $\mu_B$ where the determinant is complex there is not such a natural choice, and some other criterion is needed to resolve the intrinsic ambiguity of rooting.
 The standard choice for both reweighting and the Taylor-expansion method is to take the root that, on a given gauge field configuration and as a function of $\mu_B$, continuously connects to the real positive root at $\mu_B=0$.
 While this choice is perfectly fine in the continuum limit, where the formation of eigenvalue quartets is expected to make the ambiguities related to rooting go away, at any finite spacing it leads to serious analyticity problems.
-As we will argue the resulting partition function as a function of complex fugacity will be non-analytic everywhere on the support of the spectrum of the reduced matrix $P$.

-The radius of convergence of the Taylor expansion of the pressure will then be given by the spectral gap of $P$, which a priori has nothing to do with Lee-Yang zeros or phase transitions -- unless a Lee-Yang zero happens to be inside the gap.
+As we will argue the resulting partition function as a function of complex fugacity will be nonanalytic everywhere on the support of the spectrum of the reduced matrix $P$.
+The radius of convergence of the Taylor expansion of the pressure will then be given by the spectral gap of $P$, i.e. the closest distance where the spectral density of $P$ is nonzero, which on a finite ensemble corresponds to the distance of the closest eigenvalue on the entire ensemble.
+This spectral gap a priori has nothing to do with Lee-Yang zeros or phase transitions.
+This means the radius of convergence will not be given by a partition function zero, unless it happens to be inside the gap.
 Even if this lucky coincidence happens, one would not be able to tell from the Taylor expansion.

 We will circumvent this problem by defining the ``rooted'' staggered determinant not by choosing a particular branch of the root function, but by setting it equal to a polynomial in the fugacity that is expected to converge to the same continuum limit as the standard procedures discussed above.
-Such a polynomial will differ from the standard definitions of the rooted determinant by terms that are non-analytic in $\mu_B$ but vanish in the continuum.
-This way the radius of convergence of the expansion of the pressure will certainly not be related any more to the spectral gap (which depends on the support of the spectrum on the whole ensemble and is thus determined by some ``extreme'' configuration), and will be given by an actual Lee-Yang zero (which depends only on averages over the ensemble).
+Such a polynomial will differ from the standard definitions of the rooted determinant by terms that are nonanalytic in $\mu_B$ but vanish in the continuum.
+This way the radius of convergence of the expansion of the pressure will certainly not be related anymore to the spectral gap (which depends on the support of the spectrum on the whole ensemble and is thus determined by some ``extreme'' configuration) and will be given by an actual Lee-Yang zero (which depends only on averages over the ensemble).